Rating scale

 Tips

-We do advise you to specify what each score means in the criterion description.
-This helps to understand the criterion and scores better and accelerates the evaluation in general.
+We advise you to specify what each score means in the criterion description.
+This helps to understand the criterion and rating scale and accelerates the evaluation.
 Also, poor criterion description may be the reason for the alignment to appear low because the users understand it in their own way.

 1. Range 0 – 3, using the MoSCoW method.